Please Check this Page Regularly

 We would like take this opportunity to thank you for your support and cooperation.

-If you have a fever or a cough, you should stay at home (Self Isolate) for 7 days if you live alone, or for 14 days if you live with someone else.
+If you have a new continuous cough OR fever OR loss of/change in smell or taste, you should stay at home (Self Isolate) for 7 days if you live alone, or for 14 days if you live with someone else.
 All household contact also need to stay at home for 14 days even if they don’t have symptoms.

 DO NOT GO TO A GP SURGERY, PHARMACY OR HOSPITAL.